EnterpriseDB/docs/install_template/README.md

 "RHEL 9 or OL 9": "rhel9",
 "RHEL 9": "rhel9",

-1. In the **templates/platformBase** folder, copy existing topics, such as **rhel-8-or-ol-8.njk**, and use the copied file to create a new version.
+1. In the **templates/platformBase** folder, copy existing topics, such as **rhel-8-or-ol-8.njk**, and use the copied files to create new versions.
    - Update the name to the next version, such as **rhel-9-or-ol-9.njk**.
    - Update content as necessary.
-For example, the file may include a reference to "latest-8.noarch.rpm" which should be updated to "latest-9.noarch.rpm".
+For example, the file may include a reference to "latest-8.noarch.rpm", which should be updated to "latest-9.noarch.rpm".
-   -The number of topics that need to be updated will vary, depending on the platform being added.
+   -The number of topics that need to be updated will vary depending on the platform being added.
 For RHEL 9, two new topics were created: **rhel-9-or-ol-9.njk** and **almalinux-9-or-rocky-linux-9.njk**.

 1. Update **templates/platformBase/ppc64le_index.njk** to add an entry in the navigation block in the front matter.
 For example, for RHEL 9, this entry was added:
    - {{productShortname}}_rhel_9

-1. Update **templates/platformBase/x86_64_index.njk** to add an entry in the navigation block in the front matter.
+1. Update **templates/platformBase/x86_64_index.njk** to add entires in the navigation block in the front matter.
 For example, for RHEL 9, these entries were added:
    - {{productShortname}}_rhel_9
    - {{productShortname}}_other_linux_9

 1. In the **templates/products** folder, for each platform, copy existing topics, such as **rhel-8-or-ol-8.njk**, and use the copied file create a new version.
    - Update the name to the next version, such as **rhel-9-or-ol-9.njk**.
    - In each file, update the entry for `platformBaseTemplate` so it points to the appropriate template, either in the **templates/platformBase** folder or in the current **templates/products** folder.
    - Check content to determine if other references require updating.
-The number of topics that need to be updated will vary, depending on the platform being added.
+   - The number of topics that need to be updated will vary depending on the platform being added.
 For RHEL 9, two new topics were created: **rhel-9-or-ol-9.njk** and **almalinux-9-or-rocky-linux-9.njk**.